apache/doris/docs/en/extending-doris/spark-doris-connector.md

 | 2.3.4-2.11.xx | 2.x   | 0.12+  | 8    | 2.11  |
 | 3.1.2-2.12.xx | 3.x   | 0.12.+ | 8    | 2.12  |

 ## Build and Install

-Execute following command in dir `extension/spark-doris-connector/`:
+Execute following command in source dir

-**Notice:**

-1. If you have not compiled the doris source code as a whole, you need to compile the Doris source code first, otherwise the thrift command will not be found, and you need to execute `sh build.sh` in the `incubator-doris` directory.
-2. It is recommended to compile under the docker compile environment `apache/incubator-doris:build-env-1.2` of doris, because the JDK version below 1.3 is 11, there will be compilation problems.

 ```bash
 sh build.sh 2.3.4 2.11 ## spark 2.3.4 version, and scala 2.11
 sh build.sh 3.1.2 2.12 ## spark 3.1.2 version, and scala 2.12
 ```

-After successful compilation, the file `doris-spark-1.0.0-SNAPSHOT.jar` will be generated in the `output/` directory.
+After successful compilation, the file `doris-spark-2.3.4-2.11-1.0.0-SNAPSHOT.jar` will be generated in the `output/` directory.
 Copy this file to `ClassPath` in `Spark` to use `Spark-Doris-Connector`.
 For example, `Spark` running in `Local` mode, put this file in the `jars/` folder. `Spark` running in `Yarn` cluster mode, put this file in the pre-deployment package.

 ## Using Maven